Jeremy-Fu/hadoop/README.md

 ##2.
 System Design

 Our MapReduce framework consists of two major parts: (1) distributed file system(DFS) and (2) MapReduce framework.
 Our DFS provides a global access to file where several replicas are stored in different nodes.
-And the MapReduce framework divides the data into chunks and processes each of in parallel to achieve high performance.
+And the MapReduce framework divides the data into chunks and processes each of chunks in parallel to achieve high performance.

 ###2.1 Distributed File System(DFS)